Junoma/Exercise-4-3-Levels/README.md

-# Exercise 4.3—Levels
+# 4.2

-Exercise for MSCH-C220

-An for the 2D Platformer project, exploring the TileMap node.
+Context and date
+Description

 ## Implementation

-Built using Godot 4.1.1

-The player sprite adapted from [MV Platformer Male](https://opengameart.org/content/mv-platformer-male-32x64) by MoikMellah.
-CC0 Licensed.

-The terrain spritemap is from the [Abstract Platformer package](https://kenney.nl/assets/abstract-platformer) available at Kenney.nl.
+this was exceedingly difficult because the tiles crashed my godot.
+BUT it works now?
+## What Makes this a Game?

 ## References

-None

 ## Future Development

-None

-## Created by
+## Created by Penelope Watson

-Penelope Watson